DanielUnavailable503/DanielUnavailable503/README.md

-### Hi there 👋, I'm Daniel
+### 👋 Hi there, I'm Daniel.

-## 👨‍💻 I'm a self-taught python programmer, currently still a student.
+## 👨‍💻 I'm a self-taught python programmer, studying CS.

 - 🔭 I’m currently working on my Discord Bot.
 - 🌱 I’m currently learning Python.
 - 👯 I’m looking to collaborate with other programmers.
-- 🤔 I’m looking for help with Python.
+- 🤔 I’m looking for some geek group to join.
 - 💬 Ask me about anything you want!
+- ⚡ Fun fact: I love space.
 <br/>

 ---